Zimmer's conjecture: Subexponential growth, measure rigidity, and strong property (T): Introduction

 More precisely, let $M$ be a compact connected manifold and $\omega$ a volume form on $M$. \begin{enumerate} \item If \, $\Gamma<\So(n,n)$ is a cocompact lattice and $\dim(M)< 2n-2$ then any homomorphism $\alpha\colon \Gamma \rightarrow \Diff^2(M)$ has finite image.
 If $\dim(M) = 2n-2$ then any homomorphism $\alpha\colon \Gamma \rightarrow \Diff^2(M,\omega)$ has finite image. \item If \, $\Gamma<\So(n,n+1)$ is a cocompact lattice and $\dim(M)< 2n-1$ then any homomorphism $\alpha\colon \Gamma \rightarrow \Diff^2(M)$ has finite image.
 If $\dim(M) = 2n -1$ then any homomorphism $\alpha\colon \Gamma \rightarrow \Diff^2(M,\omega)$ has finite image. \end{enumerate} \end{theorem}

-Again, the finiteness of the action follows from Theorem \ref{theorem:main} below and a computation of the value of $d'(G)=d(G)$.
+Again, the finiteness of the action follows from Theorem \ref{theorem:main} below and a computation of the value of $d(G)$.

-From Conjecture \ref{conjecture:zimmer}, one expects that in dimension $n(G)-1= d(g)=v(g) +1$ all volume-preserving actions necessarily preserve a Riemannian metric.
+From Conjecture \ref{conjecture:zimmer} for split orthogonal groups, one expects that in dimension $n(G)-1= d(g)=v(g) +1$ all volume-preserving actions necessarily preserve a Riemannian metric.
 In this case, Margulis' superrigidity theorem would imply the action is finite unless the manifold is the $(n(G)-1)$-dimensional sphere or projective space.
 While the techniques of this paper impose certain restrictions on volume-preserving actions in dimension $n(G)-1$, it seems additional ideas are needed to obtain the conjectured result in dimension $n(G)-1$.

-We remark that the conclusions of Theorems \ref{slnr}, \ref{thm:sp(n,R)}, and \ref{thm:orthogonalgroups} continue to hold for actions of cocompact lattices in Lie groups isogenous to the groups in the theorems.
-That is, if $G$ is a Lie group with finite center whose Lie algebra is isomorphic to the Lie algebra of a group in Theorems \ref{slnr}, \ref{thm:sp(n,R)}, or \ref{thm:orthogonalgroups}, then the conclusion of the corresponding theorem continues to hold for cocompact lattices in $G$.
+We remark that the conclusions of Theorems \ref{slnr}, \ref{thm:sp(n,R)}, and \ref{thm:orthogonalgroups} continue to hold for actions of cocompact lattices in connected Lie groups isogenous to the groups in the theorems.
+That is, if $G$ is a connected Lie group with finite center whose Lie algebra is isomorphic to the Lie algebra of a group in Theorems \ref{slnr}, \ref{thm:sp(n,R)}, or \ref{thm:orthogonalgroups}, then the conclusion of the corresponding theorem continues to hold for cocompact lattices in $G$.

 Combined with the main results of \cite{MR2219247} and \cite{AWBFRHZW-latticemeasure} we obtain the following theorem for actions of lattices on surfaces.